alexprut/earth-defender/README.md

 due to the limitation of the protocol (to solve that problema WebRTC can be used).

+## Server
+The server is written in Erlang language, the libraries used are:

+*  [Cowboy](https://github.com/ninenines/cowboy): which provides support for HTTP and WebSockets
+*  [Jiffy](https://github.com/davisp/jiffy): a library for handling JSON as external data representation

 Licence
 -------
 Licensed under the MIT License – see the LICENSE file for details.